min2ha/ukwa-site/content/target/66252/index.en.md

   "subject": "Brexit"
 }

-# BBC News: Brexit: UK is playing hide and seek in talks, says EU negotiator

 Talks between the UK and the European Union needed to "speed up" if a deal on a future relationship was to be made in time for Brexit, the EU's negotiator said.